Quick Draw (TV series)

-Quick Draw is a 2013-2014 television series created by Nancy Hower and John Lehr for Hulu.
-Lehr stars in, and Hower directs, this partly improvised half-hour comedy Western.
+Quick Draw is a Western comedy television series created by Nancy Hower and John Lehr for Hulu.
+Lehr stars in and Hower directs this partly improvised half-hour comedy Western.
 The show follows Harvard graduate John Henry Hoyle who becomes the sheriff of Great Bend, Kansas, in 1875.

 The show marks Hulu's third foray into original scripted programming.
 It premiered online on August 5, 2013.

 Overview

-Fresh off the stagecoach from Harvard, Sheriff John Henry Hoyle and his reluctant Deputy Eli introduce the emerging science of forensics to hunt down the Wild West’s most dangerous criminals.
+Fresh off the stagecoach from Harvard, Sheriff John Henry Hoyle and his reluctant Deputy Eli introduce the emerging science of forensics to hunt down the Wild West's most dangerous criminals.